-Chloë and her family continue to be actively involved in supporting the Jordan Lazareck Special Needs Fund.
+Chloë and her husband, Sam Lazareck, have three children: Julia (15), Dylan (13), and Ben (10).
+Each of them has Bar/Bat funds Chloë and her family continue to be actively involved in supporting the Jordan Lazareck Special Needs Fund.
 The fund and its distributions are close to their hearts and have been something she and her children are proud to support.
 The fund, created by her mother-in-law, has been active for almost thirty years and has contributed over \$850,000 to the special needs community since 2010.